KinesteX/KinesteX-Swift-Demo/docs/integration/plug-and-play/challenges.md

     exercise: challengeExercise, // exercise name or ID
     countdown: 100, // duration of challenge in seconds
     user: nil, // Optionally pass user details
+    showLeaderboard: true, // showLeaderboard prompts a user to enter a challenge at the end of the workout (true by default)
     isLoading: $isLoading,
     customParams: ["style": "dark"], // dark or light theme (customizable in admin portal)
     onMessageReceived: { message in